Jaland/godot-lobby-frontend/README.md

 > Note: The make command assumes you are running on a linux machine with `httpd` and `make` installed.
 But again using the Godot UI for testing is actually easier IMO.

+> Note: The backend server will need to be running and the [host information may need to be modified](#updating-server-host-information)

 ## Install on DigitalOcean

 While building locally is fun and easy(er), the idea of a lobby service generally makes more sense when accessible over the internet.
 We can do that using the HTML5 builder to create a static site, and push it onto a server with external connections.
-There are many inexpensive options for this nowadays such a Google Cloud, AWS has a free tier I think, or even locally if you are able to open up some ports on your router (I would not recommend this for security and difficulty reasons unless you really know what you are doing).
+There are many inexpensive options for this nowadays.
+You should be able to deploy using Google Cloud or AWS (which I think has a free teir.
+Or even deploy locally if you are able to open up some ports on your router (I would not recommend this for security and difficulty reasons unless you really know what you are doing).
 I have decided to do my deployment using [Digital Ocean's Cloud](https://cloud.digitalocean.com/), just cause I found the UI to be pretty easy to understand and the pricing was pretty straight forward (although not totally free).
 And the rest of this section will walk through how to do the deployment using `Digital Ocean Cloud` and `Github`.

 > Note that the frontend install does not actually cost anything to host since it is a static site (but the backend will cost a little bit).